averagehuman/doc-javanotes/en/3/index.rst

 This chapter will also begin the study of program design.
 Given a problem, how can you come up with a program to solve that problem?
-We'll look at a partial answer to this question in `Section3.2`_.
+We'll look at a partial answer to this question in :doc:`Section 3.2</3/s2>`.

 .. toctree::